nestybox/sysbox-ee/docs/design.md

 ### AppArmor

-Sysboxd currently ignores the Docker AppArmor profile, as it's too restrictive (e.g., prevents mounts inside the container, prevents write access to `/proc/sys`, etc.)
+Sysbox currently ignores the Docker AppArmor profile, as it's too restrictive (e.g., prevents mounts inside the container, prevents write access to `/proc/sys`, etc.)

 ### Read-only Paths

-Sysboxd honors read-only paths in the system container's `config.json`, with the exception of `/proc`.
+Sysbox honors read-only paths in the system container's `config.json`, with the exception of `/proc`.

 ### Masked paths

-Sysboxd honors masked paths in the system container's `config.json`, with the exception of `/proc`.
+Sysbox honors masked paths in the system container's `config.json`, with the exception of `/proc`.

 ### Mounts

-Sysboxd honors the mounts specified in the system container's `config.json` file.
+Sysbox honors the mounts specified in the system container's `config.json` file.
 However, it adds the following mounts to the system container:

 * Read-only bind mount of the host's `/lib/modules/<kernel-release>` into a corresponding path within the system container.

-## Sysboxd Nesting
+## Sysbox Nesting

-Sysboxd must run at the host level; it does not support running inside a system container.
+Sysbox must run at the host level; it does not support running inside a system container.
 This implies that we don't support running a system container inside a system container.